CARGLUMIC ACID tablet, for suspension

 8.5 Geriatric Use

-Clinical studies of Carglumic acid tablets for oral suspension did not include patients 65 years of age and older.
+Clinical studies of Carglumic acid tablets for oral suspension did not include patients 65 years of age and older to determine whether they respond differently from younger patients.

 8.6 Renal Impairment